Randomized Matrix Decompositions using R: Randomized principal component analysis

-The first mandatory argument \code{A} passes the $m\times n$ input data matrix.
+The interface of the \code{rpca()} function is similar to the \code{prcomp()} function: \begin{Code} rpca(A, k, center = TRUE, scale = TRUE, retx = TRUE, p = 10, q = 2) \end{Code} The first mandatory argument \code{A} passes the $m\times n$ input data matrix.
 Note, that the analysis can be affected if the variables have different units of measurement.
 In this case, scaling is required to ensure a meaningful interpretation of the components.
 The \code{rpca()} function centers and scales the input matrix by default, i.e., the analysis is based on the implicit correlation matrix.
 However, if all of the variables have same units of measurement, there is the option to work with either the covariance or correlation matrix.
 In this case, the choice largely depends on the data and the aim of the analysis.
 The default options can be changed via the arguments \code{center} and \code{scale}.
 The second mandatory argument \code{k} sets the target rank, and it is assumed that \code{k} is smaller than the ambient dimensions of the input matrix.
 The principal components are returned by default; otherwise the argument \code{retx} can be set to \code{FALSE} to not return the PCs.
 The parameters \code{p} and \code{q} are described in Section~\ref{sec:rsvdfunction}.